eth-cscs/abcpy-models/Climate/Lorenz95Stochastic/ReadMe.md

 # Lorenz 95 Weather prediction model
 The Lorenz model is a modification of the original weather prediction model of Lorenz (1995) when fast climate variables are unobserved (Wilks (2005)).
-To perform inference using ABC, we provide summar statistics suggested by Hakkarainen et al. (2012).
+To perform inference using ABC, we provide summary statistics suggested by Hakkarainen et al. (2012).

 ## Reference
 1. Lorenz E (1995).
 “Predictability: a problem partly solved.”
 In Proceedings of the Seminar on